-A tech career can be a scary prospect for female graduates, particularly given the recent spate of unsavoury incidents that have been reported by women in tech.
-But while these problems most definitely exist, there are also innumerable positive stories and tales of success – like those of Australia’s female-founded startups – that hopefully encourage young women in STEM to take that first step.
+A tech careers for women can be a scary prospect for female graduates, particularly given the recent spate of unsavoury incidents that have been reported by women in tech.
+But while these problems most definitely exist, there are also innumerable positive stories and tales of success – like those of Australia’s female-founded startups – that hopefully encourage young Australian women in STEM to take that first step.

 Tech is, in many ways, leading the equality charge, particularly when it comes to getting women on boards.
 The reason for this push, over and above fairness?
 Gender equality is good for the bottom line.
 In fact, McKinsey reports that companies in the top quartile for gender diversity are 15 percent more likely to outperform industry medians.

 The number of female founders is continuing to trend upwards in Australia, sitting at 25.4 percent late last year, up from 23.5 percent the previous year.
 Sure, it’s not 50 percent, but it’s a hell of a lot better than 16 percent – the figure in 2011.